-district ensures that all students with disabilities will be included in state and district assessments, with appropriate accommodations and alternate assessments when necessary.
+Member districts ensure that all students with disabilities will be included in state and district assessments, with appropriate accommodations and alternate assessments when necessary.
 Parents will be informed of their child's participation during the course of the IEP meeting, including any necessary accommodations or any assessment that will be based on alternate or modified achievement standards.